-Q. Interfund Activity
+P. Interfund Activity

 Exchange transactions between funds are reported as revenues in the seller funds and as expenditures/expenses in the purchaser funds.
 Flows of cash or goods from one fund to another without a requirement for repayment are reported as interfund transfers.
 Interfund transfers are reported as other financing sources/uses in governmental funds and after nonoperating revenues/expenses in proprietary funds.
 Repayments from funds responsible for particular expenditures/expenses to the funds that initially paid for them are not presented on the basic financial statements.
+The Center did not record any transfers during fiscal year 2013.

-R. Extraordinary and Special Items
+Q. Extraordinary and Special Items

 Extraordinary items are transactions or events that are both unusual in nature and infrequent in occurrence.
 Special items are transactions or events that are within the control of the Governing Board and that are either unusual in nature or infrequent in occurrence.
-Neither type of transaction occurred during fiscal year 2011.
+Neither type of transaction occurred during fiscal year 2013.